leungbonia/leungbonia/README.md

 ## Hi there 👋
-## I am changing career from a decade-old sustainability consultant to become a data scientist.
+- 🔮I am changing career from a decade-old sustainability consultant to become a data scientist.
-## ChatGPT came up with a study plan for me so I can learn about data science.
+- 💻ChatGPT came up with a study plan for me so I can learn about data science.
-## I look forward to sharing my progress with you all. 🌞
+- 🌞I look forward to sharing my progress with you all.

+##Blog posts

 <!--
 **leungbonia/leungbonia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.